ibm-cloud-docs/vpc/file_storage_vpc_adjustable_iops.md

 {: #adjust-vpc-iops-cli-file}
 {: cli}

-### Adjust IOPS for a Custom profile
+### Adjust IOPS for a Custom or dp2 profile
 {: #adjust-iops-cli-file}

-From the CLI, use the `share-update` command with the `--iops` property to indicate the new IOPS size for a custom profile.
-The IOPS that you indicate must be within the range for the size of the file share (see [Custom IOPS profile](/docs/vpc?topic=vpc-file-storage-profiles&interface=ui#custom)).
+From the CLI, use the `share-update` command with the `--iops` property to indicate the new IOPS size for a custom or dp2 profile.
+The IOPS that you indicate must be within the range for the size of the file share (see [Custom IOPS profile](/docs/vpc?topic=vpc-file-storage-profiles&interface=ui#custom) or [dp2](/docs/vpc?topic=vpc-file-storage-profiles#dp2-profile)).

 ```sh
 ibmcloud is share-update SHARE_NAME --iops IOPS